-Although your doctor is likely to suspect gastritis after talking to you about your medical history and performing a thorough exam, you may also have tests to pinpoint the exact cause.
-These tests include:
+Although your doctor is likely to suspect gastritis after talking to you about your medical history and performing an exam, you may also have tests to pinpoint the exact cause.
+Tests may include:

 - Tests for H. pylori.
-Your doctor may recommend tests to determine whether the bacterium H. pylori is present in your body.
+Your doctor may recommend tests to determine whether you have the bacterium H. pylori.
 Which type of test you undergo depends on your situation.
-H. pylori may be detected in a blood test, a stool test or a breath test.
+H. pylori may be detected in a blood test, in a stool test or by a breath test.
 For the breath test, you drink a small glass of clear, tasteless liquid that contains radioactive carbon.
-H. pylori breaks down the test liquid in your stomach.
+H. pylori bacteria break down the test liquid in your stomach.
 Later, you blow into a bag, which is then sealed.
 If you're infected with H. pylori, your breath sample will contain the radioactive carbon.

 - X-ray of your upper digestive system.
 Sometimes called a barium swallow or upper gastrointestinal series, this series of X-rays creates images of your esophagus, stomach and small intestine to look for abnormalities.
-During the X-ray, you swallow a white, metallic liquid (containing barium) that coats your digestive tract and makes an ulcer more visible.
+To make the ulcer more visible, you swallow a white, metallic liquid (containing barium) that coats your digestive tract.

 - Dickson BA, et al. Classification and diagnosis of gastritis and gastropathy. http://www.uptodate.com/home.
 Accessed Nov.
 3, 2013.

 - American College of Gastroenterology guideline on the management of Helicobacter pylori infection.
 Bethesda, Md.: American College of Gastroenterology. http://gi.org/guideline/management-of-helicobacter-pylori-infection.
 Accessed Nov.
 3, 2013.